Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 # oxfam-giftaid-logger-enhanced

+This program is a continuation of the Original Gift Aid Logger.
+It has been converted into a react.js application and utilizes a variety of libraries, packages, and technologies such as () It has added functionality from the first iteration which essentially implemented the following strategy:

-# Utilization of an Internet-enabled phone for Streamlining Operations
+## Utilization of an Internet-enabled phone for Streamlining Operations

 This platform leverages an internet-enabled old phone to optimize operations.
 Here's how it works: